Exchange Rate in Vietnam

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production grew 11.4% over the same month a year prior in December, gaining steam from the 9.6% increase recorded in November.
+Industrial production jumped 10.1% over the same month last year in February, accelerating from the revised 8.1% increase logged in January (previously reported: +7.9% year-on-year).